Ilkhanate: Arts

+Architecture

+Ilkhanid architecture elaborated earlier Iranian traditions.
+In particular, greater attention was given to interior spaces and how to organize them.
+Rooms were made taller, while transverse vaulting was employed and walls were opened with arches, thus allowing more light and air inside.
+Muqarnas, which was previously confined to covering limited transitional elements like squinches, was now used to cover entire domes and vaults for purely decorative effect.
+The Tomb of 'Abd al-Samad in Natanz (1307–8), for example, is covered inside by an elaborate muqarnas dome that is made from stucco suspended below the pyramidal vault that roofs the building.
+Brick remained the main construction material, but more color was added through the use of tile mosaic, which involved cutting monochrome tiles of different colors into pieces that were then fitted together to form larger patterns, especially geometric motifs and floral motifs.
+Under Ilkhanid rule, Tabriz became a significant hub of commerce and receiving considerable support from the Ilkhanids.
+By the early 1300s, Tabrizi craftsmen had developed multicolor tile mosaic, known as the Tabrizi tradition.

+Various mosques were built or expanded during this period, usually following the four-iwan plan for congregational mosques (e.g. at Varamin and Kirman), except in the northwest, where cold winters discouraged the presence of an open courtyard, as at the Jameh Mosque of Ardabil (now ruined).
+The iwan on the qibla side (in the direction of prayer), usually led to a domed prayer hall behind.
+Another hallmark of the Ilkhanid period is the introduction of monumental mosque portals topped by twin minarets, as seen at the Jameh Mosque of Yazd.

 Legacy

-The emergence of the Ilkhanate had an important historical impact in the Middle Eastern region.
+The emergence of the Ilkhanate had an important historical impact in West Asia.
 The establishment of the unified Mongol Empire had significantly eased trade and commerce across Asia.
-The communications between the Ilkhanate and the Yuan Dynasty headquartered in China encouraged this development.
+The communications between the Ilkhanate and the Yuan dynasty headquartered in China encouraged this development.
 The dragon clothing of Imperial China was used by the Ilkhanids, the Chinese Huangdi (Emperor) title was used by the Ilkhanids due to heavy influence upon the Mongols of the Chinese system of politics.
 Seals with Chinese characters were created by the Ilkhanids themselves besides the seals they received from the Yuan dynasty which contain references to a Chinese government organization.

 The Ilkhanate also helped to pave the way for the later Safavid dynastic state, and ultimately the modern country of Iran.
-Hulagu's conquests had also opened Iran to Chinese influence from the east.
+Hulegu's conquests had also opened Iran to Chinese influence from the east.
 This, combined with patronage from his successors, would develop Iran's distinctive excellence in architecture.
 Under the Ilkhans, Iranian historians also moved from writing in Arabic to writing in their native Persian tongue.

 The rudiments of double-entry accounting were practiced in the Ilkhanate; merdiban was then adopted by the Ottoman Empire.
 These developments were independent from the accounting practices used in Europe.
-This accounting system was adopted primarily as the result of socio-economic necessities created by the agricultural and fiscal reforms of Ghazan Khan in 1295-1304.
+This accounting system was adopted primarily as the result of socio-economic necessities created by the agricultural and fiscal reforms of Ghazan Khan in 1295–1304.